Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Numerical experiments

-Fig.~\ref{fig:16} presents the QQ plots of kinetic energy $E_k$ errors for each method at the representative time interval $\Delta T = 0.2\tau$, corresponding to the error distributions shown in Fig.~\ref{fig:15}.
-In the QQ plots of Fig.~\ref{fig:16}, the blue dots represent the empirical quantiles of the error values, while the red line denotes the theoretical quantiles from the assumed distribution.
+To further verify the correctness of the distribution fitting in Fig.~\ref{fig:12}, we also employ quantile-quantile (QQ) plots to evaluate the goodness of fit \cite{ProbabilityPlottingMethodsQQ,gnanadesikan1997methods,thode2002testing}.
+Fig.~\ref{fig:13} presents the QQ plots of kinetic energy $E_k$ errors for each method at the representative time interval $\Delta T = 0.2\tau$, corresponding to the error distributions shown in Fig.~\ref{fig:12}.
+In the QQ plots of Fig.~\ref{fig:13}, the blue dots represent the empirical quantiles of the error values, while the red line denotes the theoretical quantiles from the assumed distribution.
 If the blue dots align closely with the red line, it indicates that the assumed distribution provides a good fit to the data.
-From Figs.~\ref{fig:16}(a), (c), (e), (g), (i), and (j), it can be observed that the constrained FNO-based models, as well as DSM and fDNS, have error or fluctuation distributions that conform well to the normal distribution.
-In contrast, for the unconstrained F-IFNO and F-IUFNO models, shown in Figs.~\ref{fig:16}(b) and (d), the error distributions exhibit skewness and match well with the skew normal distribution.
-However, for the unconstrained IUFNO and IFNO models, shown in Figs.~\ref{fig:16}(f) and (h), the QQ plots indicate that their error distributions cannot be satisfactorily described even by a skew normal distribution.
-These observations provide strong support that the distribution assumptions made in Fig.~\ref{fig:15} are valid.
+From Figs.~\ref{fig:13}(a), (c), (e), (g), (i), and (j), it can be observed that the constrained FNO-based models, as well as DSM and fDNS, have error or fluctuation distributions that conform well to the normal distribution.
+In contrast, for the unconstrained F-IFNO and F-IUFNO models, shown in Figs.~\ref{fig:13}(b) and (d), the error distributions exhibit skewness and match well with the skew normal distribution.
+However, for the unconstrained IUFNO and IFNO models, shown in Figs.~\ref{fig:13}(f) and (h), the QQ plots indicate that their error distributions cannot be satisfactorily described even by a skew normal distribution.
+These observations provide strong support that the distribution assumptions made in Fig.~\ref{fig:12} are valid.